How it works

 Energy forecasting is about creating mathematical models to predict future energy supply and demand.

-The idea behind forecasting in general is making use of what we know today to predict what might happen tomorrow.
-This knowledge might be based a theoretical understanding (such as calculating how much solar radiation is incident on a tilted plane) or more empirical (such as finding trends and seasonality in data).
-In reality, forecasting is usually done with a blend of these approaches.
+The idea behind forecasting, in general, is to use what we know today to predict what might happen tomorrow.
+This knowledge may be based on theoretical understanding (such as calculating the amount of solar radiation incident on a tilted plane) or on empirical analysis (such as identifying trends and seasonality in data).
+In practice, forecasting typically involves a combination of these approaches.

-For energy forecasting specifically, one of the main uncertain factors is in many cases the weather, which is why weather forecasting becomes of high importance.
-In other cases, such as for behaviour-driven or industrial electricity demand, the best predictor is the time series itself that is forecasted.
-It contains information regarding how behaviour is correlated specific times of the day, days of the week or days of the year.
+For energy forecasting specifically, one of the main sources of uncertainty is often the weather, making weather forecasting highly important.
+In other cases, such as behaviour-driven or industrial electricity demand, the best predictor is often the time series itself.
+It contains valuable information about how behaviour correlates with specific times of the day, days of the week, or days of the year.

 Input data sources